Seeks capital appreciation using both value and growth approaches.

 Industrials & Business Services

-Curt Organt is the portfolio manager of the US Smaller Companies Equity Strategy in the U.S. Equity Division of T. Rowe Price.
-Previously, he was an associate portfolio manager of the US Small-Cap Core Equity Strategy.
-Mr. Organt is a vice president and Investment Advisory Committee member of the Small-Cap Stock, Small-Cap Value, Global Industrials, and Small-Cap Growth II Strategies.
-Mr. Organt is a vice president of T. Rowe Price Group, Inc.
+Curt Organt is the portfolio manager of the US Smaller Companies Equity Strategy and the associate portfolio manager of the US Small-Cap Core Equity Strategy in the U.S. Equity Division of T. Rowe Price.
+Mr. Organt is a vice president and an Investment Advisory Committee member of the Small-Cap Stock, Small-Cap Value, Global Industrials Equity, New Horizons, and US Small-Cap Growth II Equity Strategies.
+He is a vice president of T. Rowe Price Group, Inc.

 Mr. Organt earned a B.S. in finance and philosophy from La Salle University and an M.B.A. from Wake Forest University.
 He also has earned the Chartered Financial Analyst designation.